n7get/noderig/INSTALL-RPi.md

 Run node-red again and refresh your browser.
 You will get a dialog box about projects under Node-RED.
-Click on the ‘Clone Repository’ button.
+Click on the 'Clone Repository' button.
-Enter your name and email addrress and click Next.
+Enter your name and email address and click Next.

-Enter ‘noderig’ as the Project Name and ‘https://github.com/n7get/noderig.git’ in the Get Repository URL.
+Enter 'noderig' as the Project Name and 'https://github.com/n7get/noderig.git' in the Get Repository URL.
-Don’t enter anything in the Username/password fields unless you have a login already on GitHub.
+Don't enter anything in the Username/password fields unless you have a login already on GitHub.
 Click Next.

 You should now see a whole bunch of 'flows' like:

 ![NodeRig Serial I/O](/files/noderig-serial-io.png)

-Click on the 'UI' tab near the top of the page, you sould see this:
+Click on the 'UI' tab near the top of the page, you should see this:

 ![NodeRig UI](/files/noderig-ui.png)